-The next section describes the architecture of CSMA/CN and focuses on the higher level design of the system.
-The underlying challenges in implementing the key primitive - signal correlation - are detailed in the following section.
-Thereafter, we present the performance evaluation, limitations and opportunities, related work, and finally, the conclusions.
+Section II describes the architecture of CSMA/CN and focuses on the higher-level design of the system.
+The underlying challenges in implementing the key primitive-signal correlation-are detailed in Section III.
+Thereafter, we present the performance evaluation, limitations and opportunities, related work, and finally the conclusions.

-2. ARCHITECTURE AND DESIGN
+II.
+ARCHITECTURE AND DESIGN

-We believe that any attempt to abort a colliding transmission in wireless networks will need to conform to the following functional requirements.
-(1) A wireless transmitter T cannot reliably detect the collision on its own; the receiver R must get involved.
-(2) Receiver R will need to detect collision and convey it back before the packet is fully transmitted.
-(3) T needs at least an additional antenna for listening while transmitting.
+We believe that any attempt to abort a colliding transmission in wireless networks will need to conform to the following functional requirements: 1) awireless transmitter T cannot reliably detect the collision on its own; the receiver R must get involved;) Receiver R will need to detect collision and convey it back before the packet is fully transmitted; 3) T needs at least an additional antenna for listening while transmitting.
 This section proposes CSMA/CN as a practical system that conforms to these requirements.

-2.1 Transmission and Collision Detection
+A. Transmission and Collision Detection

 In CSMA/CN, the transmitter T uses one interface for transmitting and the other (listener) for listening.
-The receiver R uses its single interface for multiplexing between transmission and reception.
-Transmission is initiated as in IEEE 802.11, except one difference: for every packet, the PHY layer preamble is concatenated with an additional bit sequence, a signature, uniquely computed from the intended receiver's identifier (Figure 2(a)).
+The receiver Ruses its single interface for multiplexing between transmission and reception.
+Transmission is initiated as in IEEE 802.11, except one difference: For every packet, the PHY-layer preamble is concatenated with an additional bit sequence, a signature, uniquely computed from the intended receiver's identifier [Fig. 2(a)].
 T ensures the channel is idle and transmits this packet using the transmit antenna.
-The listening antenna, by virtue of being very close to the transmitting antenna, receives this signal with a high signal strength - we call this the self-signal.
+The listening antenna, by virtue of being very close to the transmitting antenna, receives this signal with a high signal strength-we call this the self-signal.
 The packet's intended receiver R also receives the transmitted signal and starts decoding the arriving bits.
 Simultaneously, R initiates collision detection.